Kolkman/Etherpad-Docker/README.md

 * Create administration user with configurable password.
 * Support for export in DOC or PDF

+We try to follow the upstream etherpad/etherpad using the same tags.
+The 'latest' version pulls the 'etherpad/etherpad:stable' in its DOCKERFILE.

+This is version 1.8.11

 # Usage

 **Start an Etherpad Lite instance listening on TCP port 9001**